tfxue/visual-dynamics/README.md

 **demo**: Set it to 'all' to run all demos.
 Set it to 'demo?' to run a specific demo

-**modeldir, datadir, outputdirRoot**: directories that stores model files, input files, and output files
+**modeldir, datadir, outputdirRoot**: Directories that store models, input files, and output files

-**createGIF**: Generate gif visualization.
+**createGIF**: Generate gif visualizations.
 This requires Imagemagick.
 Set it to false if Imagemagick is not installed.

 ## Sample input & output